Entropic Risk-Aware Monte Carlo Tree Search: Conclusion

 \section{Conclusion}

-In this work, we propose the first theoretically-grounded MCTS algorithm to solve risk-aware MDPs with ERM objectives.
+We propose the first theoretically-grounded MCTS algorithm to solve risk-aware MDPs with ERM objectives.
 We demonstrate that our algorithm is correct and satisfies polynomial regret concentration.
-We also provide a set of illustrative experiments showcasing the performance of our algorithm against relevant baselines.
+We present illustrative experiments showing that our method successfully trades off between risk-neutral and risk-averse behaviors, while comparing its performance against other baselines.